mraza007/movie-scraper/README.md

 # Movie Crawler
-This is simple movie crawler that scrapes popular website from [MOVIE DATABASE](https://www.themoviedb.org)
+This is simple movie crawler that scrapes popular movies website from [MOVIE DATABASE](https://www.themoviedb.org)

 ## Installation
 In order to run this project make sure you have `python3` installed if not you can always check using this command `python3 --version`